-Continuous disrespect for Alan by handlers of Bawumia must stop immediately – NPP Man
+Continuous disrespect for Alan by handlers of Bawumia must stop immediately – NPP man

-A member of the New Patriotic Party (NPP), Kwasi Korang has accused Vice President Dr. Mahamudu Bawumia’s handlers of disrespecting Alan Kyeremateng.
+A member of the New Patriotic Party (NPP), Kwasi Korang has accused Vice President Dr. Mahamudu Bawumia’s handlers of disrespecting Alan Kyerematen.

 He claims that efforts were made to project Dr. Bawumia at public gatherings when other presidential contenders, notably Alan Kyerematen, were present.